CodeWizard-1/psychological-test/README.md

 ## **Error Handling**

 <br>
-As stated in the [Functionality and Features](#functionality-and-features) section, all user input is validated and any errors are handled gracefully so the user is kept aware of the problem and feedback is provided to help the user correct their error
+As stated in the "Functionality and Features" section, all user input is validated and any errors are handled gracefully so the user is kept aware of the problem and feedback is provided to help the user correct their error

 ## **Typography**